-- 12.7.1 An automatic start system accepted / approved by the ICF and equipped with loudspeakers at each start position or starting pontoon is compulsory for Sprint races. - 12.7.2 If necessary, assistants hold the tail of the boards and release them on the start signal. - 12.7.3 The HOC must provide a loudspeaker, to be at the disposal of the Starter. - 12.7.4 There must be a video system with camera/VCR with slow replay at each start line position to control the start of the athletes.
+12.7.1 - An automatic start system accepted / approved by the ICF and equipped with loudspeakers at each start position or starting pontoon approved by the ICF is compulsory for Sprint races.

+12.7.2 - If necessary, assistants hold the tail of the boards and release them on the start signal.

+12.7.3 - The HOC must provide a loudspeaker, to be at the disposal of the Starter.

+12.7.4 - There must be a video system with camera/VCR with slow replay at each start line position to control the start of the athletes.
 The video will be only at the disposal of the Starter.

-- 12.8.1 At World Championships the order of the boats arriving at the finishing line will be decided with a Photo Finish System. - 12.8.2 The HOC must provide minimum two (2) sets of Photo Finish equipment accepted by the ICF.
-The time must be recorded and published in 1/100's of a second. - 12.8.3 There must be a video system with camera/VCR with slow motion that must show: - 12.8.3.a The athlete relative position on their board at the finish line (water finish); - 12.8.3.b Athlete holding a paddle in a hand for on shore finish. - 12.8.4 An Official must see that a photo finish is taken for each race (heats, semi-finals and finals). - 12.8.5 The Photo Finish System must record the finish of all participating boards. - 12.8.6 The photo finish must be at the disposal of the Chief Finish Line Judge, the Competition Committee and the Jury. - 12.8.7 The Chief Finish Line Judge and the Competition Committee must compare their decisions with the results of the photo finish, with the latter being decisive.
-The results of each race are to be approved by the Competition Committee. - 12.8.8 During World Championships no separate timekeepers will be used.
-If the electronic time keeping fails, the Finish Line Judges should take the time by stopwatch. - 12.8.9 Timing, Scoring and Results System Providers at ICF competitions can be conducted exclusively with ICF approved Timing, Scoring and Results System Providers. - 12.8.10 The Timing, Scoring and Results System have the task to supply information as defined below: - Instant updates to the competition programme; - Updates from Athletes Briefing; - Athlete start lists for events - Results and Progression;
+12.8 - PHOTO-FINISH AND TIMEKEEPING [SR]

+12.8.1 - At World Championships the order of the boardts/athletes arriving at the finishing line will be decided with a Photo Finish System.

+12.8.2 - The HOC must provide minimum two (2) sets of Photo Finish equipment accepted by the ICF.
+The time must be recorded and published in 1/100's of a second.

+12.8.3 - There must be a video system with camera/VCR with slow motion that must show:

+12.8.3.a The athlete relative position on their board at the finish line (water finish);

+12.8.3.b Athlete holding a paddle in a hand for on shore finish.

+12.8.4 - An Official must see that a photo finish is taken for each race (heats, semi-finals and finals).

+12.8.5 - The Photo Finish System must record the finish of all participating boards.

+12.8.6 - The photo finish must be at the disposal of the Chief Finish Line Judge, the Competition Committee and the Jury.

+12.8.7 - The Chief Finish Line Judge and the Competition Committee must compare their decisions with the results of the photo finish, with the latter being decisive.
+The results of each race are to be approved by the Competition Committee.

+12.8.8 - During World Championships no separate timekeepers will be used.
+If the electronic time keeping fails, the Finish Line Judges should take the time by stopwatch.

+12.8.9 - Timing, Scoring and Results System Providers at ICF competitions can be conducted exclusively with ICF approved Timing, Scoring and Results System Providers.

+12.8.10 - The Timing, Scoring and Results System have the task to supply information as defined below:

-- Race operations including instant classification of the athletes; - Medal tables; - Point rankings; - Statistics (e.g., number of races, athletes, best times); - Interface that can be used for media / spectators; - On-line system (on-line entries, accreditation, starting lists, results on website). - 12.8.11 The systems must be tested at least one (1) year prior to the start of the competition.
+- Instant updates to the competition programme; - Updates from Athletes Briefing; - Athlete start lists for events - Results and Progression; - Race operations including instant classification of the athletes; - Medal tables; - Point rankings; - Statistics (e.g., number of races, athletes, best times); - Interface that can be used for media / spectators; - On-line system (on-line entries, accreditation, starting lists, results on website).

+12.8.11 - The systems must be tested at least one (1) year prior to the start of the competition.

-12.9 - APPEAL [PR]
+12.9 - APPEAL